-Code of Ethics Number Code of Ethics Minimum Sanction Maximum Sanction E4 Work within their scope of practice as defined by this Code of Ethics and their employing agency (includes gross negligence and incompetence).
-Up to a six-month suspension of Peer Support Specialist certification; and Completion of 40-hour training course from an approved training provider OR retake and pass the Peer Support Specialist certification exam prior to reinstatement of certification.
+Code of Ethics No. Code of Ethics Minimum Sanction Maximum Sanction E4 Up to a six-month suspension of Peer Support Specialist certification; and Completion of 80-hour training course from an approved training provider; OR Retake and pass the Peer Support Specialist certification exam.
 Permanent revocation of Peer Support Specialist certification.
-F4 Shall not discriminate against others on the basis of gender, race, ethnicity, sexual orientation or gender identity, age, religion, national origin, marital status, political belief, or mental or physical differences.
-Up to a six-month suspension of Peer Support Specialist certification; and Complete six continuing education hours in cultural sensitivity from an approved training provider; and Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
+F4 Complete six hours of training in cultural sensitivity.
 Permanent revocation of Peer Support Specialist certification.

-Code of Ethics Number Code of Ethics Minimum Sanction Maximum Sanction F5 Shall not discriminate against others on the basis of any other preference, personal characteristic, condition, state, or cultural factor protected under federal, State or local law.
-Up to a six-month suspension of Peer Support Specialist certification; and Complete six continuing education hours in cultural sensitivity from an approved training provider; and Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
+F5 Up to a six-month suspension of Peer Support Specialist certification; and Complete six hours of training in ethics and professional boundaries.
 Permanent revocation of Peer Support Specialist certification.
-H2 Avoid relationships or commitments that conflict with the interests of persons engaging in services, impair professional judgment, imply a conflict of interest, or create risk of harm to those supported.
-Up to a six-month suspension of Peer Support Specialist certification; and Complete six continuing education hours in ethics and professional boundaries; and Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
-Permanent revocation of Peer Support Specialist certification. Η7 Do not lend, give, or receive money or payment for any services, to or from, persons they support.
-Up to a six-month suspension of Peer Support Specialist certification; and Complete six continuing education hours in law and ethics from an approved training provider; and Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
+H2 that conflict with the interests of persons engaging in services, impair professional judgment, imply a Up to a six-month suspension of Peer Support Specialist certification; and Complete six hours of training in ethics and professional boundaries.
 Permanent revocation of Peer Support Specialist certification.
+H7 Do not lend, give, or receive money Up to a six-month suspension of Peer Support Specialist certification; and Complete six hours of training in law and ethics.
+Permanent revocation of Peer Support Specialist certification.
+H10 Shall not commit fraud, waste or abuse in the delivery of Medi-Cal services.
+Revocation of certification for 2 years Permanent revocation of Peer Support Specialist certification.